High-resolution imagery (view only)

-With WMS (Web Maps Serviсе) you can integrate LandViewer data into 3rd party tool.
-Using the function, browse the imagery from LandViewer directly in your desktop or online software applications like QGIS, ArcGIS, EOS Vision, etc. for further processing
+With WMS (Web Maps Serviсе) you can integrate EOSDA LandViewer data into 3rd party tool.
+Using the function, browse the imagery from EOSDA LandViewer directly in your desktop or online software applications like QGIS, ArcGIS, EOSDA Vision, etc. for further processing

 *To add the data to WMS you should have a client with WMS 1.3 protocol support only

 To get started with WMS, take the following steps:

 - Set the AOI and click add to WMS layer in the context menu

 - Once it’s done, in the special WMS box set the Date, check the specifications and click Add to get a wms url link